rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Donald Davidson
 -   David Lewis and Humean supervenience:

+>   Humean supervenience is named in honor of the greater denier of necessary
->   all there is to the world is a vast mosaic of local matters of particular fact all else supervenes on that
+>   connections.
+It is the doctrine that all there is to the world is a vast
+>   mosaic of local matters of particular fact, just one little thing and then
+>   another. [@Lewis_1986_Philosophical_Papers_II, p. ix]

 ### Scientific Realism